-Lewis University offers a BA in Fire Service Administration degree program in on campus, online and accelerated formats.
+Lewis University offers a BA in Fire Service Administration degree program in on-campus, online and accelerated formats.
 Coursework includes Ethics In Fire Service, Legal Aspects of Fire Service, Labor Management Mediations, Fire Service Administration, and Emergency Medical Services, among others.
 Lewis University offers a generous transfer credit policy.
 Lewis University has received accreditation from the Higher Learning Commission (HLC).

 The Archdiocese of Chicago established Lewis University in 1932.
 The school is recognized as a Lasallian, Roman Catholic institutions of higher education.
-Lewis University’s suburban campus is home to more than 4,600 students studying for degrees offered by university’s five colleges/schools.
+Lewis University’s suburban campus is home to more than 4,600 students studying for degrees offered by the university’s five colleges/schools.
 During WWII, the campus was converted to a military area to train pilots.

 Degree: BA in Fire Service Administration